briancaine/ocaml-simplechat/README.md

   Both of ^ those events will terminate the chat.

 * `ConnectionWarning` is currently only sent when a client confirms a nonexistent (or already confirmed) message.
-But it could be used for more general warnings in the future.
+But it could be used for more general warnings in the future (from either side).

 * `Message` and `MessageConfirmation` are probably self explanatory.